Riding the Trend or Protecting Profits | Surrozen Inc. (SRZN)

-Surrozen Inc. (NASDAQ:SRZN) went up by 8.10% from its latest closing price compared to the recent 1-year high of $7.78.
-The company’s stock price has collected 6.66% of gains in the last five trading sessions.
+Surrozen Inc. (NASDAQ:SRZN) went down by -7.05% from its latest closing price compared to the recent 1-year high of $7.78.
+The company’s stock price has collected -5.23% of loss in the last five trading sessions.

 Is It Worth Investing in Surrozen Inc. (NASDAQ :SRZN) Right Now?